Bajaj Electricals

 Its main domains are lighting, consumer durable, engineering and projects.
 Lighting includes lamps, tubes and luminaire.
 Consumer durable include appliances and fans.
-Engineering and projects include transmission line towers, telecommunications towers, high-mast, poles and special projects, and others include die casting, wind energy & solar energy.
+Engineering and projects include transmission line towers, telecommunications towers, high-mast, poles and special projects, and others include die casting, wind energy and solar energy.
 Some notable projects include lighting works at the Commonwealth Games stadium and the Bandra Worli Sea Link.

 It has 19 branch offices spread in different parts of the country with a chain of about 1000 distributors, 4000 authorized dealers, over 400,000 retail outlets and over 282 Customer Care centers.